PaulGreer1/TheGardenersWeb/README.md

 Each event handler accesses the database.
 The 'input' parameter of an event handler is a HashMap< String, String > which holds the request data.
 These data are used as parameters in prepared SQL statements to access the database, and also as simple String variables to build specific SQL statements.
 Regular expressions are used to ensure that only pre-approved input is accepted.
 Prepared statements and regular expressions together prevent SQL injection.

 #### 14. Types of database event handler
 There are two types of database EventHandler - readers and writers.
-Readers retrieve tables of data which are saved in the Registrar's dataStore variable.
+Readers retrieve tables of data which are saved to the Registrar's dataStore variable.
 Both readers and writers return booleans to the registrar.

 #### 15. Data returned from event handlers
 Any data that event handlers retrieve from the database are saved to the Registrar's dataStore.
 These data are available to any other component which keeps a reference to the Registrar object.